TechHR

 Of all the age groups interviewed, Millennial workers were more likely to spend work hours watching adult content.

-Even something as seemingly harmless as doing exercise during work hours is costly for companies.
-About 38% of respondents spent an average of 76 minutes per week exercising during work hours.
+Even something seemingly harmless, such as exercising during work hours, is costly for companies.
+About 38% of respondents exercised during work hours for 76 minutes per week.
 That cost their employers $1,651 per employee.

 The impact of return-to-office mandates